mikejt33/DistributedProject1/README.md

 **Dataset Information**

-+ The data contains the complete edit history (all revisions, all pages) of all Wikipedia since its inception till January 2008.

-+ The data set contains processed metadata for all revisions of all articles extracted from the full Wikipedia XML dump as of 2008-01-03.
+The data contains the complete edit history (all revisions, all pages) of all Wikipedia since its inception till January 2008.
+It  contains processed metadata for all revisions of all articles extracted from the full Wikipedia XML dump as of 2008-01-03.

 + For each specified namespace, there is a bzipped file with pre-processed data and also a file with all redirects.
 The output data is in the tagged multi-line format (14 lines per revision, space-delimited).
 Each revision record contains the following lines: